Reverse engineering, for true data observability

 to understand the ordering.

-Reverse engineer the code, to generate a data lineage.
+Reverse engineering the code to generate data lineage.

 Introspection of the data visualization layer,

-to know the connection between technical and business information, to bring together intelligence (business rules).
+to understand the articulation between technical and business information, to gather intelligence (business rules).

 For objective observability , reverse engineering in continuous time

-These analyzes should be carried out in continuous time to guarantee an objective vision of things: what I “observe” must be an exact reflection of reality.
+These analyses should be conducted continuously to ensure an objective view of things: what I "observe" must be an exact reflection of reality.

 The virtues of reverse engineering